Okta IDP Integration

 -

-You can verify that Users are pushed to Ubiq by viewing the auto-provisioned API keys in the Ubiq API Keys tab.
-Permissions for the autoprovisioned API keys will match the User / Group membership in Okta.
+You can verify that Users are pushed to Ubiq by viewing the auto-provisioned Identities in the Ubiq API Identities tab.
+Permissions for the autoprovisioned Identities will match the User / Group membership in Okta.

 OIDC Application Setup (use Okta auth in a Ubiq SDK/library)